franklinscudder/Chune/readme.md

 Chune is not designed to be secure, use at your own risk.
 As far as I can tell, the only danger is attackers queueing songs on your spotify - not the end of the world.
 I am however not a security expert and therefore give no guarantees of safety or privacy.

+## Development State
+This project is currently a quick and dirty solution to address my needs, if there is any interest here I will rewrite it in a more proper fashion (actually use Flask properly!).